xrdocs/programmability/_tutorials/do-you-speak-yang.md

 |     SSH Port      	|     22                 	|
 |     Username      	|     admin                	|
 |     Password      	|     C1sco12345           	|

+To add a new device, follow the below steps:
+  1. Go to **Setup > Device profiles**
+  2. Create a new device
+  3. Fill up the device general information (use the one above if you don't have one)
+  4. Check **Skip SSH key validation for this device** if you want to skip this validation
+  5. NETCONF information will be filled automatically using the default port (830).
+Check the connectivity to make sure everything works as expected
+  6. You should get a similar output.
+The Devnet sandbox does not answer to ICMP messages.
+This test should fail.
+Make sure the NETCONF test is pass.
+  7. You can now **Create Profile**.

 * GET from repo